Saranya121201/Road-Accident-Analysis/README.md

 # Road_Accidents_Analysis
-I have created a Dashboard in Power BI for Road Accident Report and used SQL queries to test/verify the results of the data that I got in the dashboard
+I have created a Dashboard in Excel for Road Accident Report and used SQL queries to test/verify the results of the data that I got in the dashboard

 ## KEY INSIGHTS
 1. For the current year(2021) the Casualties that happened were mostly Slight Casualties